isomerpages/moe-swisscottagesec/_swiss-experience/Instructional Programme/Mother Tongue Languages.md

 <p style="text-align: justify;">The Swiss Mother Tongue Languages (MTL) curriculum, MTL Fortnight event, cultural camp, learning journeys and other enrichment programmes equip students with the linguistic skills to become proficient users of the MTL and be more appreciative of their own culture.
 This is in alignment to MOE’s policy to make the MTL “living” languages that students will use in everyday situations and develop in students a lifelong interest in their MTL and culture.
 Swiss MTL department uses everyday situations and contexts, current affairs and contemporary issues as well as authentic materials (e.g. reports, news articles) to provide real-world context for classroom learning.
 This will allow students to see the relevance of MTL to their daily lives, and enable students to achieve practical language competence.</p>

 <p style="text-align: justify;">To develop the students’ passion in their MTL language and to develop students’ maturity of thought, critical thinking skills, and their evaluation of arguments and opinions, we have been offering Literature in Malay and Elective Literature in Malay and would be offering Elective Literature in Chinese to the Upper Secondary Students.
-In so doing, we hope to foster a passion for students to read a wide variety of their MTL literary works, and to deepen the students’ masteryto their MTL language.</p>
+In so doing, we hope to foster a passion for students to read a wide variety of their MTL literary works, and to deepen the students’ mastery to their MTL language.</p>

 <b><u>MTL Fortnight</u></b>